nompelis/INHDF5/README.md

 # INHDF5
-A mini API for using (programming) the parallel HDF5 library in Fortran
+A mini API for using (programming) the parallel HDF5 library in Fortran, C/C++

 SUMMARY

-1. Quick ways to create and use files/groups/datasets in a distributed parallel program written in Fortran.
+1. Quick ways to create and use files/groups/datasets in a distributed parallel program written in C/C++ and Fortran.

 2. Writes and reads of either a portion or the entire dataset can be done, and both can be throttled by having collective write/read operations be wrapped